Will you consider archery for self-defense and hunting? Read on to see how a bow and arrow might be essential for survival.

 —This post is courtesy of PreppersWill.com and shared with permission—

-The invention of gunpowder changed the battlefield forever and man was able to improve his ways of waging war and killing food.
+The invention of gunpowder changed the battlefield forever and a man was able to improve his ways of waging war and killing food.
 Long before gunpowder was invented, a sharp stick propelled down range was the top of ballistic technology.

-That might be true, but in a post SHTF world, a bow and arrow is a must have weapon if you want to survive.
+That might be true, but in a post SHTF world, a bow and arrow are a must-have weapon if you want to survive.
 Don’t get me wrong, I’m not trying to convince you to give up your lead throwers and stick with just a bow and arrow.